Robinsons-May

-Robinsons-May was a chain of department stores operating in Southern California, Arizona and Nevada, from 1993 until 2006.
-It was created when May Department Stores combined two of its chains, May Company California and J. W. Robinson's chains.
-Its headquarters was at the former May Company California headquarters at its Laurel Plaza store in North Hollywood, Los Angeles.
-When Federated took over May Department Stores Company on August 30, 2005, Robinsons-May was dissolved, with some stores becoming branches of Macy's, while others were closed, sold, or transformed into branches of Bloomingdale's.
-Robinsons-May had 45 stores.
+Robinsons-May was an American department store chain founded in 1993 with the merger of J. W. Robinson's and May Company California.
+It retained the former May headquarters in Los Angeles, California, and operated in Southern California, Arizona, and Nevada.
+The holding company The May Department Stores Company was acquired by Federated Department Stores, and remaining Robinsons-May stores were converted to Bloomingdale's and Macy's, in 2005.

 History

 May Company and JW Robinson's

 The double-barreled Robinsons-May name was created in 1993 when the former May Company California was consolidated with their corporate sibling JW Robinson's.
 May Department Stores had acquired Robinson's with its 1986 acquisition of Associated Dry Goods Corp.
 J. W. Robinson's had been acquired by Associated Dry Goods in 1957, while May Company California had been established in 1923 when May acquired the then-named A. Hamburger & Sons (founded in 1881 by Asher Hamburger).

 Both chains had operated exclusively in Southern California until 1989 when May Department Stores had dissolved its Goldwaters division, based in Scottsdale, Arizona, and apportioned its Phoenix metropolitan and Las Vegas, Nevada, stores between the still separate J. W. Robinson's and May Company California.
 In 1997 Robinsons-May absorbed the Tucson-area locations of sister division Foley's, which were themselves the remains of the former Levy's and Sanger-Harris stores.
 Robinsons-May was further consolidated with Portland, Oregon-based Meier & Frank in 2002, which retained its individual nameplate, but merged its primary headquarters into Robinsons-May's in North Hollywood.